themarcba/simple-rpg/README.md

 * Water: Can technically walk on it, but will drown if the player can't swim

 # Changelog
-* **20/05.2019** Made it easier to create maps, using a (X,Y) coordination system to create.
+* **20/05/2019** Made it easier to create maps, using a (X,Y) coordination system to create.
 This is just to create the map.
 Inside, it still works the same with north, east, south, west properties, pointing to the next field.

 * **20/05.2019** Huge thanks to [@dacostafilipe](https://twitter.com/dacostafilipe) for helping my out with the ES6 rewrite and Webpack setup.

-* **21.05.2019** Added now canvas graphics and arrow key control.
+* **21/05/2019** Added now canvas graphics and arrow key control.

-* **21.05.2019** Added water class.
+* **21/05/2019** Added water class.
 If the player can't swim (default), he'll drown.
 Later on, I will add that he can learn how to swim.

-* **21.05.2019** Created an abstraction *Hazard* which has properties such as *damage* and *probability*.
+* **21/05/2019** Created an abstraction *Hazard* which has properties such as *damage* and *probability*.
 Can be added more functionality later.
 Used as such: `bug.hurt(player);`

+* **22/05/2019** Now the map moves around instead of the player (user can only see a portion of the map)

+* **22/05/2019** Added Pokemon Gamboy character which turns in the direction he walks to.

 # Install